From the moment I bought my iPad pro, I fell in love with it.

 What is Markdown, and why it’s so awesome?

-Markdown is a plain text formatting syntax that allows you to write documents directly on text, but using some tags and symbols to apply format to your document.
+Markdown is a plain text formatting syntax that allows you to write documents directly on text, but using some tags and symbols to apply some format to your document.
 As an example, in the image above you can see the text on the left side and how it translates to a visual document representation on the right side.
 The real power of markdown is being able to focus on what you are writing, ignoring all the formatting and visual appearance considerations.
 You just add your tags, and keep on writing.

-Another important aspect of blogging is the images and visual elements of your blog.
+One important aspect of blogging is the images and visual elements of your blog.

 Images were a bit tricky for me at first.
 The iPad photo editing tool doesn’t allow you to crop or resize to specific dimensions.
 Thus, finding a good tool for editing the photos was my first challenge.